 (4) The named executives receive various perquisites and benefits provided by or paid for by the Company.
-These perquisites and benefits can include life insurance, financial planning, personal use of automobiles, memberships in social and professional clubs, relocation reimbursement, and gross-up payments equal to taxes payable on certain perquisites.
+These perquisites and benefits can include life insurance, financial planning, personal use of automobiles, memberships in social and professional clubs, and relocation reimbursement.
 Also included are the Company's contributions under its 401(k) plan, a 15% match under its Employee Stock Purchase Program (ESPP), and dividends on unvested restricted stock.
 The Company temporarily suspended its matching contributions on its 401(k) plan and under its ESPP effective April 1, 2009; however, the Board reinstated these matching contributions effective February 1, 2010.
 In 2009, the Compensation Committee eliminated the tax gross-up payments on perquisites, effective December 31, 2009.